sebastien-relier/SangerQuant/README.md

 # TraceQ
-Sanger trace viewer made with PyQt5.
+TraceQ is a Sanger trace viewer and a mismatch quantifier made with PyQt5.
 This application supports .ab1 file format as input.
-TraceQ is specifically designed to quantify base mismatch rate at any position of the trace file.
+TraceQ is specifically designed to ensure fast quantification of mismatch rates at any selected position.
-TraceQ allows for the analysis of several samples in parallel

 # Statement of Need

 # Key features

 - Supports .ab1 file format
 - Visualize individual Sanger Traces
 - Quantify the heights of overlapping peaks to identify mismatch rate at any position
 - Analyze mismatch rate across samples for comparison
-- Control sequence quality across samples to ensure dataset reliability
+- Cross-samples comparison of sequence quality to ensure dataset reliability
-- Export subset of sanger traces in svg format for quick embedding into scientific articles
+- Subset Traces and export into svg format for quick embedding into scientific articles

 # Installation